-Roscoe Bartlett has developed and thoroughly tested an object oriented version of rSQP written in C++.
+Roscoe Bartlett is developing and testing an object oriented version of rSQP written in C++.
 This version allows the easy incorporation of options, Hessian classes, different linear algebra and QP solvers, as well as dynamic memory allocation and management.
 This approach makes extensive use of mixed language programming so that the 'number crunching' parts are handled by FORTRAN (and mostly BLAS) routines while the higher level code is in C++.
 To do this work, Roscoe has developed a comprehensive structure for linear algebra.
 Currently, he is extending these linear algebra classes to support a high level of abstraction for diverse solver environments including: dense LINPACK solvers, sparse direct solvers, iterative preconditioned Krylov solvers and computing in parallel environments.
 In particular, these will make use of a number of large-scale linear solvers including PETSc at Argonne National Lab and Petra at Sandia National Labs.

 In addition, Roscoe has developed rSQP methods based on the application of Schur complements for the active set strategy in the QP.
 This approach has been very successful for the SOCS code at Boeing.
 Unlike the QPKWIK algorithm, the application of Schur complements allows us to directly exploit the structure of the entire KKT matrix at the linear algebra level.
 As a result, a general active set strategy can be developed for very efficient NLP algorithms for rSQP, full-space SQP, parameter estimation, data reconciliation and multiperiod optimization.
 The resulting package, rSQP++, has recently been adopted by Sandia National Labs as their framework for large-scale PDE-based optimization problems.
 Roscoe is currently working in interfaces to a number of sophisticated PDE packages including MP/SALSA and GOMA at Sandia.
-A paper that describes this approach was presented at the First CSRI Workshop on PDE-based Optimization and is listed below.

-When applied to standard NLP test problems, this new Schur complement QP approach (called QPSchur) is at least three times faster than QPKWIK and about an order of magnitude faster than QPOPT on unstructured problems.
-Moreover, it allows us to develop much more flexible NLP strategies that deal with structured Hessians, better exploitation of sparsity and changing active sets.
+When applied to standard NLP test problems, this new Schur complement QP approach (called QPSchur) is about three times faster than QPKWIK.
+Moreover, it allows us to develop more flexible NLP strategies that deal with smaller reduced Hessians, better exploitation of sparsity and changing active sets.
+These features are similar to those in CONOPT but here we apply them in an infeasible path mode.
 Finally, the resulting strategy fits well with the object oriented construction of the program and also serves as a nice complement to the barrier strategies discussed below.
 In fact, our goal is to identify problems where different problem classes can exploit various SQP options.
-For this purpose, we have considered linear model predictive control problems and large dynamic optimization problems for NMPC.
-In the former case, Roscoe showed that QPSchur is very efficient on these problems, particularly if the number of inputs is large.
-For the latter case, we are interested in knowing when barrier approaches (see below) are favored over active set strategies.
+For this purpose, we have considered large dynamic optimization problems for NMPC and would like to know when barrier approaches are favored over active set strategies.
 We have applied both approaches for the full-scale Tennessee Eastman problem and noted the following features: